 - 139 The bank must notify the breach and provide a minimum set of information to the SRB and the NRAs.
-When the entity notifies the breach to the national resolution authority and the SRB, the following information should be included as a minimum: - (i) name and the LEI code of the entity that is in breach; - (ii) description of the breach and the reason of the failure to comply (including the entity's reasoning whether the breach is due to idiosyncratic reasons or exogenous factors); - (iii) the applicable MREL requirements, the MREL capacity (including information about the main metrics used in the computation of MREL and their trend), as well as the amount of CET1 capital maintained by the entity which is not used to meet MREL requirements; - (iv) information regarding entity's compliance with the CBR in addition to its own funds requirements; - (v) actions and timeline described by the entity to restore the level of MREL eligible resources (including, where relevant, a funding plan) that would ensure compliance with the CBR in addition to its MREL requirements (expressed in TREA); and
+When the entity notifies the breach to the national resolution authority and the SRB, the following information should be included as a minimum: - (a) name and the LEI code of the entity that is in breach; - (b) description of the breach and the reason of the failure to comply (including the entity's reasoning whether the breach is due to idiosyncratic reasons or exogenous factors); - (c) the applicable MREL requirements, the MREL capacity (including information about the main metrics used in the computation of MREL and their trend), as well as the amount of CET1 capital maintained by the entity which is not used to meet MREL requirements; - (d) information regarding entity's compliance with the CBR in addition to its own funds requirements; - (e) actions and timeline described by the entity to restore the level of MREL-eligible resources (including, where relevant, a funding plan) that would ensure compliance with the CBR in addition to its MREL requirements (expressed in TREA); - (f) any other information that should be considered by the resolution authority in assessing the elements in Article 10a(2) SRMR. - 140 If there are breaches or expected breaches, the bank is also expected to provide the SRB and the NRAs with monthly data for monitoring purposes (see below).
+The specific data templates will be provided by the SRB for quantitative data monitoring and additional qualitative information might be requested on an ad hoc basis.

-(155) Based on the NCWO risk assessment.
+159 Based on the NCWO risk assessment.